Active learning of potential-energy surfaces of weakly-bound complexes with regression-tree ensembles: Methods

 A further random perturbation in tree models can be introduced by considering, at each split, only a randomly drawn subset of all possible features.
 This gives rise to the random forest regressor (RFR)~\cite{Breiman:ML45:5}.
 Thus, we see that RFR employs a 2-fold randomization procedure.
 The ensemble can be made even more diverse by introducing further randomization in the learning process, \eg, extremely randomized trees~\cite{Geurts:ML63:3}.
 RFR is an inherent ensemble method encompassing diverse learners.
 This makes the model a very attractive option for a QBC-based algorithm like \autoref{alg:QBC} or \autoref{alg:SQ}.

 Another advantage of using the trees of an RFR in \autoref{alg:QBC} and \autoref{alg:SQ} is its relatively low training complexity.
 An AL paradigm is a dynamic paradigm that needs to be performed iteratively until we are satisfied with the performance.
 One wishes to be able to perform these iterations quickly.
 Otherwise, the time saved from performing redundant electronic structure calculations would be wasted in performing AL iterations.
 Building an RFR is relatively cheap.
 It has an average time complexity of $\Theta(M\cdot{}K\cdot\tilde{N}\log_2^2\tilde{N})$~[\onlinecite{Louppe:thesis:2014}] where $K,M$ denote the number of random features sampled at each splitting and the number of trees, respectively, and $\tilde{N}\approx0.632N$ with the number $N$ of training examples.\footnote{The probability of not selecting a point in $n$ draws of $n$ samples with replacement is $(1-1/n)^n$, which converges in the limit of $n\to\infty$ to $e^{-1}$.
 Hence, bootstrap samples draw, on average, $1-1/e\approx63.2~\%$ of unique samples~[\onlinecite{Louppe:thesis:2014, Witten:DataMining:2017}]} This should be compared to the computational cost of training a GP, which scales as $\mathcal{O}(N^3)$~\cite{Rasmussen:GaussProc:2006}.
 With extremely randomized trees the average time complexity for training is $\Theta (M \cdot K \cdot N \log_2 {N})$~\cite{Geurts:ML63:3}.
 The average inference complexity of RFR is $\Theta (M \log {N})$~\cite{Geurts:ML63:3}.
 Thus, one AL iteration scales as $\mathcal{O} (M * K*\tilde{N} \log_2 ^2\tilde{N})$ with the number of so-far-labeled data $N$.

-Although being very attractive for AL, we observed that RFR led to a less accurate description of the PES than NNs.
-Moreover, it is not straightforward to obtain the gradient of predictions of the RFR model, which makes it a less attractive option for modeling PESs.
-However, our results demonstrate that training an NN on the data selected by the RFR model leads to similar convergence patterns.
+The complexity of RFR is asymptotically inferior to that of a NN, which has a training time complexity\footnote{This bound can be straightforwardly obtained by noting that matrix multiplications are the most expensive computations in the forward and backward passes of the NN training.
+We assume here that matrix multiplication scales as $\Theta (N^{3})$} of $\mathcal{O}(N_e N(\sum_i^{l-1} N^{i} N^{i+1}))$ with the number of epochs $N_e$ needed for the NN to converge and the number of neurons $N^{i}$ in layer $i$.
+However, in the data size regime of our application, the computational costs of an RFR are smaller than that of the NN.